kurt-lo/BookSwift/README.md

 # Book Management CRUD App

-This project is a simple CRUD (Create, Read, Update, Delete) application for managing books.
+This project is a CRUD (Create, Read, Update, Delete) application for managing books.
 It is built using Next.js, Tailwind CSS, Daisy UI components, and a JSON server with TypeScript.

 ## Technologies Used